 Top locations included: Edinburgh, St Andrews, The East Neuk of Fife, Dundee & Angus, Moray Speyside and Perthshire.

 Scotland’s east coast cities, towns and villages have been shaped by the sea, so in this itinerary you can expect picturesque fishing villages, maritime history and delicious smoked fish.
-Aberdeenshire is known as Scotland’s Castle Country, and you’ll see a few spectacular examples of these too on the route, which also includes attractions such as the RSS Discovery, Arbroath Abbey, Strathisla Distillery and The Hermitage.
+Aberdeenshire is known as Scotland’s Castle Country, and you’ll see a few spectacular examples of these too on the route, which also includes attractions such as the RRS Discovery, Arbroath Abbey, Strathisla Distillery and The Hermitage.

 5. Whisky and the west coast: 7 day sailing itinerary